 Items available: Single-serving soups and pasta, canned meats and vegetables, fresh fruit, frozen single-serving meals, snacks and cereals, sanitary pads, and more.

-Hours: Spring 2021 hours due to staff coverage vary and are updated in the SEAS newsletter.
+Hours: Summer 2021 hours due to staff coverage vary and are updated in the SEAS newsletter.

 Location: Higher Education Program within the School of Education (Ridley 285) in a filing cabinet labeled "Higher Education Program Pantry"